 Dental hygienists must be good at working with their hands in tight quarters using very precise instruments.
-They should be comfortable performing physical tasks such as bending over patients for a long time.
+They should be comfortable performing physical tasks, such as bending over or standing for a long time.
 Dental hygienists must understand how to operate complex technology, including X-ray machines and powered instruments.

 A good dental hygienist:

 A dental hygienist is a professional licensed by the state and usually must have an associate degree.
-There’s a big difference in the scope of work and also the salaries.
-The biggest differences between the two are the licensure to practice and that a dental hygienist often works one-on-one with patients performing independent tasks, while dental assistants are not licensed and conduct smaller and more supervised jobs on patients' teeth.
+There’s a big difference in the scope of work, as well as salaries.
+The biggest differences between the two are the licensure to practice and that a dental hygienist often works one-on-one with patients performing independent tasks, while dental assistants are not licensed and primarily assist the dentist.

 Need to get your feet wet before jumping all-in?Brookhaven, Cedar Valley, Mountain View and Richland College offer a continuing education Dental Assisting program, which can provide entry-level dental assisting experience.